bentoml/stable-diffusion-server/README.md

 	pip install -r requirements.txt
 	```

+2. Choose a Stable Diffusion model

-2. select fp32 (for GPU card with more than 10GB VRAM or CPU only) or fp16 (for GPU card with less than 10GB VRAM)
+- fp32 (for CPU or GPU with more than 10GB VRAM)

 	```
 	cd fp32/
 	```

-	or for fp16
+- fp16 (for GPU with less than 10GB VRAM)

 	```
 	cd fp16/
 	```

-3. download stable diffusion model:
+3. Download the Stable Diffusion model

-	for fp32 model:
+- For fp32 model:

 	```
 	# if tar and gzip is availabe